AnyLogic

 Java in AnyLogic

 It would be nice if any simulation model could be put together graphically, in drag and drop manner.
 In practice, however, only very simple models are created using a mouse and not touching the keyboard.
-As you try to better reflect the real world in the model, you inevitably realize the need to use probability distributions, evaluate expressions and test conditions containing properties of different objects, define custom data structures and design the corresponding algorithms.
+As you try to better reflect the real world in the model, you inevitably realize that you need to use probability distributions, evaluate expressions and test conditions containing properties of different objects, define custom data structures, and design the corresponding algorithms.
 These things are better done in text, not in graphics, and therefore any simulation modeling tool includes a textual scripting language.

-Bruce Eckel.
-"Thinking in Java", available on Amazon.
+• Bruce Eckel.
+“Thinking in Java”, available on Amazon.

-"Head First Java.
-Your Brain on Java - A Learner's Guide" By Bert Bates, Kathy Sierra.
+• “Head First Java.
+Your Brain on Java — A Learner’s Guide” By Bert Bates, Kathy Sierra.
 Publisher: O'Reilly Media.

 How can we improve this article?